JPro-one/JPro-Documentation/README.md

   openingPath = /fullscreen/          // A prefix to use for the path in
                                       // the Url for the browser.

-}
+  JVMArgs << '-Xmx3500m'              // Lets set the memory for the jpro-Server }
 ```